martinberger-ch/oci-monitoring/README.md

 ## New OS User added

 During the Ansible playbook execution, a new OS user called_steampipe_ is created.
+This user is used for the OCI CLI and Steampipe.io configuration.

 ## Links